How to care for your Succulent

 Gasteria Liliputana

-Place your Gasteria in a direct or bright indirect light.
+Your Gasteria prefers bright light to full sun.
 It will not thrive if it does not receive enough sunlight.

 Your Gasteria does not need to be watered as frequently as most indoor plants.
 Water only when the soil is completely dry, or when you notice the leaves starting to shrivel.
 Water thoroughly so the roots have a chance to soak up the moisture.
 Make sure there is no standing water left in the saucer, as this can lead to root rot.